From Then Til Now: Kentucky History at A Glance

 1811-12

-New Madrid earthquakes reroute the Mississippi River and create a small portion of far Western Kentucky not connected to the rest of the state.
+New Madrid earthquakes rerouted the Mississippi River and created a small portion of far Western Kentucky not connected to the rest of the state.

 1817

-The first commercial steamboat route from Louisville to New Orleans opens.
+The first commercial steamboat route from Louisville to New Orleans opened.
+The maiden voyage took twenty-five days.

 1830

-The Louisville and Portland Canal opens, changing commercial navigation on the Ohio River and helping to expand the population and commerce of the United States.
+The Louisville and Portland Canal opened, transforming commercial navigation on the Ohio River and contributing to the expansion of the United States' population and commerce.

 1830

-The third state capitol building opens in Frankfort on Broadway Street.
+The third state capitol building opened in Frankfort on Broadway Street.

 1836

-The Kentucky Historical Society is formed by a group of prominent Kentuckians and charged with preserving the history of the Commonwealth.
+The Kentucky Historical Society was founded by a group of prominent Kentuckians and was established to preserve the Commonwealth's history.

 1850

-Louisville & Nashville receives a charter from the Commonwealth of Kentucky "...to build a railroad between Louisville, Kentucky, and the Tennessee state line in the direction of Nashville."
+Louisville & Nashville received a charter from the Commonwealth of Kentucky "...to build a railroad between Louisville, Kentucky, and the Tennessee state line in the direction of Nashville."

 1861